Find Affordable College Courses

 Manhattan, KS

 You’ll be in good company if you decide to attend Kansas State University.
 It ranked #4 on our 2023 Most Popular Online Urban & Regional Planning Schools list.
-Located in the city of Manhattan, K -State is a public school with a fairly large student population.
+Located in the small city of Manhattan, K -State is a public college with a very large student population.

 #4